5 Questions To Ask Before Choosing Funds For Your Investment Portfolio

-Given that smaller companies and emerging market funds are usually more risky than large company funds, you probably want more of your money invested in fund 2 (say 40%) and slightly less invested in funds 1 and 3 (say 30% each).
+Given that smaller companies and emerging market funds are usually riskier than large company funds, you probably want more of your money invested in fund 2 (say 40%) and slightly less invested in funds 1 and 3 (say 30% each).

 Now let’s assume you’re already retired and want to live on dividend income and bond interest payments.
-In this case, you may want a FOF split more like this:
+In this case, you may want a fund of funds split more like this:

 - Government and corporate bond fund (30%)

 Question 3.
 Do you want to invest in active or passive funds?

 - Passive funds, which try to match their benchmarks.

 - Active funds, which try to beat their benchmarks.

 Passive funds typically charge lower fund management fees than active funds.
 Also, most passive funds actually have better returns than active funds.
 However, there are some active funds have done way better than passive funds over many years.

 If you decide to go with passive funds, then choose the funds with the lowest fees.
 Passive funds all track their benchmarks anyway, so their returns should be the same.